adobe-apiplatform/user-sync.py/docs/Success Guide/setup_config_files.md

 ##### Group Map

-If you are not managing licenses via user-sync, you can skip the group mapping parts.
+If you are not managing licenses via User Sync, you can skip this section where we set the group mapping.

 You can provision user accounts by adding them to an enterprise directory group using LDAP/AD tools rather than the Adobe Admin Console.
-Then, the config file defines a mapping from directory groups to Adobe PLCs.
-If a user is a member of a directory group, user-sync will add them to the corresponding PLC.
+Then, the config file defines a mapping from directory groups to Adobe PCs.
+If a user is a member of a directory group, user-sync will add them to the corresponding PC.
 Same for removal.

 &#9744; Edit the group mapping part of the file.
-For each directory groups D that should map to an Adobe PLC or user group P, add an entry after "groups:" of the form
+For each directory groups D that should map to an Adobe PC or user group P, add an entry after "groups:" of the form

 	    - directory_group: D
 	      dashboard_groups: